neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 ### International Tutoring Center

 The [International Tutoring Center (ITC)](https://international.northeastern.edu/itc/) provides current Northeastern University international and non-native English-speaking students with free, comprehensive English language and academic support.
 The ITC includes student-centered one-on-one tutoring sessions and workshops on reading, writing, and language and culture.
-For more on tutoring and workshops, see https://cps.northeastern.edu/academic-resources/global-student-success/international-tutoring.

 ### WeCare

 WeCare is a program operated through the Office for Student Affairs.
 The mission is to assist students experiencing unexpected challenges to maintaining their academic progress.
 WeCare works with students to coordinate among university offices and to offer appropriate on and off campus referrals to support successfully resolving the issue.
 WeCare also provides information to faculty and staff to identify Northeastern resources and policies to help students succeed.

-For more information see https://studentlife.northeastern.edu/we-care/.
-Call 617.373.4384 or email wecare@northeastern.edu.
+For more information see https://we-care.studentlife.northeastern.edu/, email wecare@northeastern.edu, or call 617.373.7591.

 ### Libraries